-Florida's 2021 statewide safety belt survey was the fourth iteration using observation sites selected for the 2017-2021 statewide surveys.
-As previously mentioned, there was no statewide survey in 2020 due to the COVID-19 pandemic.
-The 2017 change was made in response to the NHTSA requirement that new observation sites be selected every five years.
-Recent annual surveys are rooted in a 2012 design developed by William A. Leaf Ph.D.
+Florida's 2023 statewide safety belt survey was the second iteration using observation sites selected for the 2022-2026 statewide surveys.
+The 2022 change was made in response to the NHTSA requirement that new observation sites be selected every five years.
+Recent annual surveys are rooted in a 2012 redesign developed by William A. Leaf Ph.D.
 (PRG, Chief Statistician).
 The 2012 design included 165 observation sites that were approved by NHTSA.
-The 2017 resample utilized a revised FDOT database including updated vehicle miles traveled (VMT) and road inventory to determine the location of new observation sites.
-As in 2012, 165 sites ("road segments") were included in the 2017 survey design.
-The sample of observation sites was approved for use by NHTSA (in writing) in the spring of 2017.
+A 2017 resample utilized a revised FDOT roadway segment database, including updated vehicle miles traveled (VMT) and road inventory, to select and determine the location of the new 165 observation sites.
+The 2022 survey resample was done in the same manner.
+This sample of observation sites was approved for use by NHTSA (in writing) in the spring of 2022.